 Though I am not Portuguese, influences from the Portuguese ways of cooking run through our family recipes.
 I grew up in an area in New England that has a large demographic of Portuguese people from the Azores islands.
 I also have Aunts, Uncles, and cousins who are Portuguese.

 I have always loved to cook and as a child and well into my teens, these family members shared with me their Portuguese family recipes and I have prepared them in that fashion (as closely as I can) ever since.
-This Portuguese Style Clams with Sausage is one of my favorites.
+This Portuguese Clams and Chorizo Sausage is one of my favorites.

 Be sure to serve this dish with slices of toasted baguette drizzled with extra virgin Olive oil.
 The broth is so flavorful and delicious; you will want to get every last drop.